“Fifth gear in Provence?”

 - Cost — car hire in France is relatively expensive when compared with other European countries, especially if you’re used to hiring cars in Spain, and hiring a car in Marseille is no cheaper than anywhere else – in fact, expect to pay around 30% more than for comparable car hire at Nice airport.

+Do you need a car in Marseille?
 Conclusion: We started with the expectation that if you are flying into Marseille and then carrying on in to Provence, then there isn’t really much argument to say you could get by in this region without a hire car.

 However, that should be reasonably obvious anyway, so it isn’t really worth basing our verdict on that kind of trip.